VivekCR7/TEST/SQL-Basics-to-advance/README.md

 aggregate expressions (or functions) that allow you to summarize information about a group of rows of data.

-some common aggregate functions are, Count, Sum, Min, Max which makes our work fast and effective.
+Some common aggregate functions are, Count, Sum, Min, Max which makes our work fast and effective.

 ```sql